Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Bites themselves are painless, but you may notice small red welts across your forehead or hairline.

-Other than skin irritation and the fact that bites are cosmetically displeasing, these insects aren’t usually dangerous to your health.
+Other than skin irritation and the fact that bites are cosmetically displeasing, these insects are not dangerous.
+Though there are rare cases where bed bugs can cause more severe physical reactions.

-While these insects aren’t known to transmit disease (such as COVID-19) there are situations when a victim has an adverse reaction to the bites.
+While these insects aren’t known to transmit disease, there are situations when a victim has an adverse reaction to bites.

 - Difficulty Breathing